-- at any time after their issuance, at the election of the holder, each share of II-VI Series B-1 Convertible Preferred Stock may be converted into shares of II-VI Common Stock at a conversion price of \$85.00 per share ("Conversion Price"), except that the shares of II-VI Series B-1 Convertible Preferred Stock will be so convertible only after the earliest to occur of (i) the issuance of shares of II-VI Series B-2 Convertible Preferred Stock upon the Closing, (ii) the termination of the Merger Agreement or (iii) the delivery by II-VI to the Investor of an offer to repurchase the II-VI Series B-1 Convertible Preferred Stock upon the occurrence of a Fundamental Change (as defined in the Statement); and - at any time following the third anniversary of Initial Issue Date, at the election of II-VI, each share of II-VI Series B-1 Convertible Preferred Stock may be converted into shares of II-VI Common Stock at the then-applicable Conversion Price if the volume-weighted average price of II-VI Common Stock exceeds 150% of the then-applicable Conversion Price for 20 trading days out of any 30 consecutive trading days.
+- at the election of the holder, at a conversion price of \$85.00 per share ("Conversion Price"), after the earliest to occur of (i) the issuance of shares of II-VI Series B-2 Convertible Preferred Stock upon the closing of the Coherent acquistion, (ii) the termination of the Merger Agreement or (iii) the delivery by II-VI to the Investor of an offer to repurchase the II-VI Series B-1 Convertible Preferred Stock upon the occurrence of a Fundamental Change (as defined in the Statement); and - at the election of the Company, any time following March 31, 2024, at the then-applicable Conversion Price if the volume-weighted average price of II-VI Common Stock exceeds 150% of the then-applicable Conversion Price for 20 trading days out of any 30 consecutive trading days.

-The II-VI Series B-1 Convertible Preferred Stock have voting rights, voting as one class with the II-VI Common Stock, on an as-converted basis, subject to limited exceptions.
+The issued shares of II-VI Series B-1 Convertible Preferred Stock have voting rights, voting as one class with the II-VI Common Stock, on an as-converted basis, subject to limited exceptions.

-On or at any time after the tenth anniversary of the Initial Issue Date:
+On or at any time after March 31, 2031: